ncsa/MayomicsVC/README.md

 * Integration testing for each codepath in each workflow stage
 * Integration testing for the main (i.e. most used) codepath in the workflow
  </details>

+# Relevant Research Papers & Sources
+1. <a href = "https://wiki.ncsa.illinois.edu/display/LH/HPC+for+Computational+Genomics"> NCSA Genomics </a>
+2. <a href = "https://www.biorxiv.org/content/10.1101/396325v1"> Computational performance and accuracy of Sentieon DNASeq variant calling workflow </a>
+3. <a href = "https://www.biorxiv.org/content/10.1101/348565v1"> Performance benchmarking of GATK3.8 and GATK4 </a>